eranfrie/marks.vim/README.md

 The plugin exposes a single function:
 `MarksMenu(...)`.

-The function accepts an optional argument to filter the marks.
+The function accepts an optional argument, list of pairs, to filter the marks.
 E.g., to display only the user-defined imarks (local and global), call `MarksMenu([["a","z"], ["A", "Z"]])`.